 Distance learning is a powerful force in higher ed.
 The Distance Education Enrollment Report 2017 tells us 6 million higher education students in the United States took at least 1 distance education course.
 That means more than 1 in 4 (29.7%) higher ed students took at least some of their courses from a distance – with 2.9 million students taking all their courses at a distance.

 Serving students in the “extended classroom” can involve a range of specialized teaching techniques and tools.
-(For an example, read about the tools the University of Missouri uses for remote learning and collaboration here.)
+(For an example, see the tools a professor at UNC uses for remote learning and collaboration here.)
 One thing, however, is paramount: high-quality audio conferencing.

 A 2017 report says that more than 1 in 4 (29.7%) higher ed students took at least some of their courses from a distance.